One further coronavirus-related death recorded in NI | ITV News

 One more person who tested positive for coronavirus in Northern Ireland has died in the last 24-hour reporting period, according to the Department of Health.

-There are also two confirmed and active outbreaks of coronavirus in care homes.
+There are also three confirmed and active outbreaks of coronavirus in care homes.